-This year, the company released its 100-percent Malt Spirit, which it says is the original Bols recipe dating back to 1664, and is a bigger, funkier drink.
-The mash is the same as are the initial fermentation and distillation processes, but about 30 percent of the malt spirit is distilled a fourth time.
+This year, the company released its 100% Malt Spirit, which it says is the original Bols recipe dating back to 1664, and is a bigger, funkier drink.
+The mash is the same as are the initial fermentation and distillation processes, but about 30% of the malt spirit is distilled a fourth time.
 Part of that is then distilled over juniper berries in a pot still to be added back into the final product.
 There is no neutral grain spirit or herb spirit.

-New to the U.S. (expected to start appearing on shelves in June 2018), the craft label from Hooghoudt has three expressions landing on our shores, reflecting different historic styles of genever.
+New to the U.S. (it started appearing on shelves in the summer of 2018), the craft label from Hooghoudt has three expressions landing on our shores, reflecting different historic styles of genever.
 New Style is closest to a gin, with a mild, malty note and a noticeable juniper influence (along with hints of orange-apple, which is, of course … an apple).
 Old Style, a malt spirit aged in oak for 17 years, reflects the genevers of the 1700s with a juniper-forward approach.
 You’re getting closer to whisky territory here.
-De Borgen Malt Genever, while not 100-percent malt, still aims to capture the full-bodied, high-malt content, juniper-influenced interpretation popular 500 years ago.
+De Borgen Malt Genever, while not 100% malt, still aims to capture the full-bodied, high-malt content, juniper-influenced interpretation popular 500 years ago.
 It is finished in sherry casks for a fresh, herbaceous softness.
 Though the logo is slightly cubic, it turns out that Dutch “borgs” were not an alien collective intent on assimilation, but rather a solid stone house from the 13th century.

 Bottled at a tiny, tiny distillery on the island of Dordrecht by master blender Myriam Hendrickx, the brand offers both a mild, malty genever and a refreshing celery gin.
 In addition to the juniper and other traditional botanicals, Rutte includes distilled walnut and hazelnut components in its Old Simon genever, which round and soften the spirit, adding a distinctive nuttiness.